 Wake up and smell the … antioxidants?

-If you think your morning cup of joe provides nothing more to your body than a jolt of caffeine, you might be pleasantly surprised to learn that your daily cup (or three) provides some health benefits as well.
-Drinking moderate amounts of coffee (including decaf) has been linked to lower risk of cardiovascular disease, Type 2 diabetes, Parkinson's disease and some cancers.
+If you think your morning cup of joe provides nothing more to your body than a jolt of caffeine, you might be pleasantly surprised to learn that your daily cup may provide some additional benefits as well.
+Drinking moderate amounts of coffee has been linked to lower risk of cardiovascular disease, Type 2 diabetes and Parkinson's disease.

 And those antioxidants?
 Although researchers have yet to determine the exact mechanisms behind some of the disease-preventing effects, it is important to keep in mind that these compounds may be exerting other beneficial effects, such as acting as an anti-inflammatory.
 Coffee also contains small amounts of some nutrients, including potassium, niacin and magnesium.

-Making your coffee a vehicle for fat-free milk is one way to ensure your daily calcium and vitamin D needs are met.
+Making your coffee a vehicle for fat-free or low-fat milk is one way to increase your daily calcium and vitamin D intake.
 If your diet does not include dairy, a fortified soy beverage is a calcium-rich alternative.
+Just be mindful if adding sweetener, since coffee drinks can be a source of added sugars.